 About

-Long before he became the internationally known Mayor of New York City, Eric Adams had a favorite saying about haters and waiters.
+Long before he became the internationally known mayor of New York City, Eric Adams had a favorite saying about haters and waiters.
 Sometimes it’s used for inspiration, like in 2018, when he told Brooklyn College graduates, “Let your haters be your waiters!”
 In other cases, it’s a kind of rebuke, a cautionary tale for those who doubt him.
-“As a little boy, as a police officer, as a state senator, as the borough president, as the mayor, all I know is, all my haters become my waiters when I sit down at the table of success,” Adams told a heckler earlier this year.
+“As a little boy, as a police officer, as a state senator, as the borough president, as the mayor, all I know is, all my haters become my waiters when I sit down at the table of success,” Adams told a heckler in 2023.

-The mayor’s haters are easy enough to spot.
-But who are the other people sitting at Adams’s table?
-What do they know that the haters and waiters don’t?
-The Table of Success is Hell Gate’s attempt to give readers insight into who is in Adams’s orbit, how they’re related, and why it matters.
+Adams’s haters have been easy enough to spot.
+But who are the other people seated at Adams’s table?
+What did they know that the haters and waiters didn’t?
+The Table of Success is Hell Gate’s attempt to give readers insight into who was in Adams’s orbit, how they’re related, and why it matters.

 We chose these table members using our own proprietary alchemy, not unlike a certain members-only nightclub frequented by the mayor—loyalty, power, visibility, personal relations, business dealings, and synergy with the brand of Adams’s New York all played a role in their selection.
 Some members of the table have analogues in every mayoral administration—real estate barons, party machers, and police chiefs have always enjoyed a seat at this table, no matter who is at the head.
 Others feel more unique to this moment of extreme precarity and inequality—Instagram clout-chasers, crypto-evangelists, and federally indicted clergymen.